![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 So this little shindig was fated to be nothing at all like the hugely hyped Houston race, which had boasted maybe a hundred witnesses at the end, in a new mall parking lot beside the interstate.

 (I'd really envied Reggie getting his photo taken with a trophy and a pretty sorority girl on either side of him kissing his face after his win.
-Yet again I had sabotaged my own chances at such a moment, by baiting a trooper so Reggie could go free.)
+I'd spoiled my own chances at such a moment by baiting a trooper so Reggie could go free.)

 Just as I'd expected, Steve and Will and I all ended up at the frat again by Friday afternoon.
 Where of course Jason resumed his effort to initiate a race.
 Reggie was there too.